dgoldman0/gopherAI/README.md

 We envisage Gopher+NLP as a transformative step towards more intuitive, efficient AI-data interactions.
 We anticipate challenges related to query ambiguity, data privacy, and scalability.
 However, we are committed to addressing these challenges as we continue to develop and refine Gopher+NLP.

+### Integration with Obsidian

+A really great option would be to integrate a server-client system into Obsidian.

+Obsidian is a WYSIWYG editor for markdown.
+It's an easy to use and very powerful system.
+With Obsidian integration, people would be able to quickly launch information repositories.

 ## Contribute

 We invite developers, data scientists, AI enthusiasts, and innovators to contribute to this exciting project.
 Join us in shaping the future of natural language interfaces and usher in a new era of data accessibility and interaction.